0

 To conclude, it can be mentioned that the set presents a total of 18 songs.
 It draws 5 songs from the Steady Diet of Nothing album, 8 off of Repeater, 1 from the 3 Songs 7 inch, 1 from the Margin Walker EP and another 3 off of the 7 Songs or self-titled debut EP.

-By: John Lishamer over 12 years ago
+By: John Lishamer almost 13 years ago

 First time that I saw Fugazi.
 Great show!

-By: John Roper over 12 years ago
+By: John Roper almost 13 years ago

 So was I.

-By: Joshua Davison over 12 years ago
+By: Joshua Davison almost 13 years ago

 I was there!